Hallucinations in Seniors

 You can also distract your loved one from their hallucination.
 This can be an effective technique in dealing with the issue.
 Instead of concentrating on the hallucination or making them talk about it, you can refocus them on another activity.
 Whether it is watching their favorite movie, reading a book they like, going through old photo albums, eating their favorite meals or taking a walk outside, all that matters is that the senior enjoys it.

-Caring for someone with a terminal illness or someone who is advanced in age is not easy in general.
+Caring for someone with a terminal illness or someone who is advanced in age is not easy.
 So, if we add hallucinations to the burden, it can become overwhelming.
-This is where having a support system can be extremely helpful, convincing you that you are not alone.
+This is where having a support system can be extremely helpful, assuring you that you are not alone.
 Caregiver support groups may be a great option for finding assistance.
 These groups can be online or in-person and they can provide you with a lot of helpful tips and solidarity.

 If you do not understand why the hallucinations are happening or are afraid that there may be an underlying cause to them that has still not been diagnosed, then it is a good idea to speak with your elderly loved one’s doctor.
 A medical professional will give you guidance on how to respond and can help you formulate the best strategy for reducing and eliminating hallucinations.